 While symptoms may vary from person to person, some of the most common symptoms include:

-- Burning feeling in the stomach between meals or at night
+- Burning stomach pain between meals or at night

 - Abdominal pain, especially in the upper abdomen just below the sternum or breastbone